evanx/phantomjs-query/README.md

 Note that `format` may to omitted for `plain` JSON formatting

 Altogether, see https://raw.githubusercontent.com/evanx/phantomjs-query/master/test.sh

+If it looks suitable for some test environment, then risk the following:
 ```
 curl -s https://raw.githubusercontent.com/evanx/phantomjs-query/master/test.sh | bash -x
 ````